nevil-brownlee/rfc_draw/README.md

    &emsp; Rectangles may have line(s) of text at their centre.

 3. Text
    &emsp; A text object has one or more (centred) lines of text.

+To use rfc-draw you'll need to install the following python modules:
+&emsp; tkinter, math, sys, re, os, svgwrite, traceback (for POSIX and windows)
+&emsp; termios (for POSIX) or msvcrt (for Windows)

+To install a python module, e.g. tkinter, the (POSIX) command is
+&emsp;&emsp; pip3 install tkinter

+If that doesn't work, you may need to use a more up-to-date version of pip,
+i.e. one that matches your version of python, for example pip3.10